vitan/vitan.github.io/_posts/2014-07-28-Inheritable-Object-Level-Permission-of-Django.md

 * As a *direct* manager of some employees, I can edit my employees' info.
 * As a *indirect* manager of some employees, I can also edit such info based on the *edit* perm inherited from their managers.
+* The related *edit* perm will be automatically removed when one employee's *direct/indirect* manager changed.

 Prerequisites
 -------------